Douglass Wallop: Career

-During World War II, Wallop worked for United Press in Washington, D.C.
-He was skilled in stenography and shorthand.
-In 1948, he worked as a secretary for Dwight D. Eisenhower while Eisenhower wrote Crusade in Europe.
-He moved to New York City and worked for the Associated Press.
+During World War II, Wallop worked for UPI in Washington, D.C.
+Skilled in stenography and shorthand, he worked in 1948 as a secretary for Dwight D. Eisenhower while Eisenhower wrote Crusade in Europe.
+He moved to New York City, where he worked for the Associated Press and NBC's radio network.

 His first novel, 1953's Night Light, concerns a father's search into the background of his child's murderer.
-Anne Brooks of the New York Herald Tribune Book Review said he "created characters who are both real and colorful, and he has delved into a maniac's mind with considerable understanding."
+Anne Brooks of the New York Herald Tribune Book Review wrote that he "created characters who are both real and colorful, and he has delved into a maniac's mind with considerable understanding."
 R.G.
-Peck wrote an article for the Chicago Sunday Tribune and said it was the "first novel that's well constructed, carefully written, and free of painful mannerisms."
-Al Hine of the Saturday Review said it's a "novel that is moving and tautly interesting from the first page to last.
+Peck's review for the Chicago Sunday Tribune observed that it was a "first novel that's well constructed, carefully written, and free of painful mannerisms."
+Al Hine of the Saturday Review described it as a "novel that is moving and tautly interesting from the first page to last.
 Mr. Wallop writes fluently and without affectation, even when he is exploring the subcellars of bop."

+Wallop's most famous book, The Year the Yankees Lost the Pennant, the story of a long-suffering Washington Senators fan who sells his soul to the Devil in return for an American League championship for the Senators, came out the next year.
+The idea came to Wallop as a brainstorm and only required three months to write, as opposed to the four years he had spent on Night Light.

-He authored 14 works, including The Year the Yankees Lost the Pennant (1954), which was adapted by Wallop and George Abbott into the Tony Award-winning musical Damn Yankees.
+The novel was widely praised: the New York Times described it as "the best use of the legend of the man who sold his soul to the devil since Thomas Mann, and the best baseball story since Ring Lardner."
+It was adapted by Wallop and George Abbott into an even more popular Tony Award-winning musical Damn Yankees that ran for 1,019 performances on Broadway before being made into a film in 1958.

+For Wallop this success was a mixed blessing: he had always wanted to be a "serious writer," but now he was a celebrity invited to deliver insights as an after-dinner speaker at baseball banquets and asked when he was going to write another book like The Year the Yankees Lost the Pennant.
+According to Wallop, his wife, also a successful author, began to suspect that he had also sold his soul to the Devil; Wallop confessed that "I began to think that I was hearing [his] voice.
+'In a couple of weeks or so,' he'd say, 'you can go back to the life of a writer, but it's such a humdrum, boring life that I personally don't see how you can stand it.'"

+Wallop went on to write 12 other works, including The Good Life, which was the basis for a short-lived television show starring Larry Hagman and Donna Mills, and Baseball, An Informal History, described by one reviewer as "the most underrated baseball book of all time."